 I’ve been experimenting quite a bit recently with making my own homemade natural beauty recipes.
 My latest little concoction?
 A rejuvenating and balancing all-natural facial mask using hibiscus powder.

 This recipe is actually (entirely) inspired by S.W.
 Basics’ 3-Ingredient Hibiscus Mask.
 I wanted to see if I could re-create it myself, while saving a little money in the process.
 (S.W.
-Basics’ costs $22 for 2 oz.
+Basics’ costs around $20 for 2 oz.
 After purchasing the ingredients myself, I ended up paying around $13 and getting 5 oz worth).